streamingfast/firehose-ethereum/devel/sync-opt-mainnet/README.md

 ## Syncing Mainnet

-To sync Mainnet, an Ethereum Beacon Chain client is required.
+To sync Optimism, an Ethereum Beacon Chain client is required.

 This means that starting `firehose-ethereum` alone is not enough to sync a chain, you also need a Beacon Chain client also called an Ethereum Consensus Client.
-We use here https://github.com/sigp/lighthouse as our consensus client.
+We use [lighthouse](https://github.com/sigp/lighthouse) as our consensus client.

-In this folder, you will a script to run the consensus client [consensus.sh](./consensus.sh) and a config file [sync-mainnet.yaml](./sync-mainnet.yaml) that starts the full Firehose on Ethereum stack locally.
+In this folder, you will a script to run the consensus client [consensus.sh](./consensus.sh) and a config file [sync-opt-mainnet.yaml](./sync-opt-mainnet.yaml) that starts the full Firehose on Optimism stack locally.

 The file [jwt.txt](./jwt.txt) is used by both end to communicate with each other, it's hard-coded right now to show case proper syncing.